HCLarsen/fluid/README.md

 **NOTE:** This shard is currently a Work in Progress for 2 reasons.
 First, it heavily depends on [liquid.cr](https://github.com/TechMagister/liquid.cr) which is also marked as WIP.
 Second, I'm still developing how the interface for the classes and mixins will work, so breaking changes should be expected.
 During this time, I welcome any feedback on what would be most useful to the community.

 Fluid uses mixins to parse and render Liquid templates for classes.
-Common types, such as `HTMLable` and `Textable` are already provided, and others can easily be added to extend the capabilities of Fluid.
+Common types, such as `HTMLable` and `Textable` are already provided, and others can easily be created to extend the capabilities of Fluid.

 ## Installation